 When shopping for a security camera, a low price tag can sometimes hide significant security compromises.
 Being able to spot the warning signs of a brand with weak cybersecurity practices is just as important as knowing what to look for.

 Be cautious of brands with a history of major security breaches, especially if their response was slow, non-transparent, or dismissive.
 Another major red flag is the absence of a 2FA option for account login.
 In today's landscape, this is a fundamental security feature, and its omission is a sign of negligence.
 Also, scrutinize the privacy policy.
 If it is overly vague, difficult to understand, or grants the company broad rights to use your data, it's best to look elsewhere.
 Finally, avoid devices that use default, non-changeable passwords or have a poor track record of providing firmware updates.
+Additionally, brands without clear compliance certifications or those relying solely on unencrypted cloud storage should be approached with skepticism.

 How Can You Personally Enhance Your Camera's Security?